TiagoFlorentino/book-task/README.md

 ### 3 - Track down the library members.

-We will be able to list the member os the library by doing a call to the service on /clients.
+We will be able to list the member of the library by doing a call to the service on /clients.
-We will list the status of the user - YES/NO active status
+We will list the status of the user - ```YES or NO``` active status

 ### 4 - Only active user will be able to rent books